 The 55 ton PA will be lifted using the polar crane and the tripod which have been used in the successful removal of the reactor vessel head.
-Attached to the tripod will be three pendant assemblies each having a lifting arm assembly attached to the bottom end to latch onto the underside of the plenum ribs.
+Attached to the tripod will be three pendant assemblies each having a lifting arm assembly attached to the bottom end to latch onto the underside of the plenum riba.
 The ribs will be used as analyses show the normal lifting lugs may not be capable of supporting the plenum due to the transients to which they were exposed.
-The PA will be lifted free of the reactor vessel and transferred in air north to the deep end of the FTC.
-Removal of the PA from the reactor vessel will result in a water level decrease in the reactor vessel of up to 17 inches as the PA displaces approximately 1700 gallons of water (following PA removal the water level will be returned to its normal level by the make-up system).
-The PA will then be lowered onto the storage stand with the jacks still attached.
-Around the storage stand will be a contamination barrier comprised of light structural framework with a flexible membrane.
+The PA will be lifted free of the reactor vesael and transferred in air north to the deep end of the FTC.
+Removal of the PA from the reactor vessel will result in a water level decrease in the reactor vessel of up to 11 inches as the PA displaces approximately 1700 gallons of water (following PA removal the water level will be returned to its normal level by the make-up system).
+The PA will then be lowered onto the atorage stand with the jacks still attached.